jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 1. Create a new console project in the language of your choice called Homework2.
 Put it next to your Homework1 folder in the Homework repository you created in Homework 1.
    ![image-20240823095932324](homework-1-assets/image-20240823095932324.png)
 2. Convert the [Standard Deviation Calculator Pseudocode](#standard-deviation-calculator-pseudocode) into operational code.
-When you run the application, it will output the following to the console:
+When you run the application, it will output the following to the console:<br/>
    ![image-20240909104316713](homework-2-assets/image-20240909104316713.png)

 #### Section 3: Write Unit Tests